ScrPzz/galaxy_classifier_CNN/README.md

 ### TODO
 - Data augmentation
-- Try to classify different parts of the galaxy: bulks, arm, bars, etc.
+- Try to extend the classification to the features of the galaxy: bulks, arm, bars, etc.